_SATURATION32

 Precision drawbacks

-• When converting between colorspaces, rounding errors can occur.
-While the HSB colorspace has virtually infinite precision only limited by the used floating point type, RGB is represented in 8-bit integers (0-255) only, which can lead to quantization errors.
-In fact, not all colors in HSB can be accurately represented in RGB and vice versa.
+• While the HSB colorspace has virtually infinite precision using floating point values, RGB is limited to 8-bit integers (0-255) only, which can lead to quantization errors.

 Availability